 Eventually an arrangement was made with a single boarding kennel in the area where the Society could keep all its dogs in one place and provide access to the public.
 This was not a perfect solution, but a step in the right direction.
 We always hoped we would find the right place to expand and involve our members more fully in our work.

 For 20 years we were based in Ashley Green, near Chesham, Bucks.
 In 2009, after years of hard work by many many supporters the Society finally achieved its dream of buying its own premises in Chivery, near Tring, Herts.
 In July 2013 planning permission was obtained to build a new Rescue Centre to create a Centre of Excellence for rescue and rehoming.
-Construction work started in October 2014 and we hope to move into our purpose built Rescue Centre later in 2015.
+Construction work started in October 2014 and we moved into our purpose built Rescue Centre in May 2017.

 We refuse to have dogs put down except for extreme medical reasons or irreversible behavioural conditions.
 To this end, we provide extensive veterinary care and training for the dogs that need it.